 Since 2019, GetClassical embarks on a new passion project with GetClassical In School, bringing charismatic performing artists into the classroom and new audiences into the concert hall.
+Over 100 noteworthy artists have already signed up in support of the initiative.
 To build on the momentum in the classroom, collaborations with concert series like Frank Salomon’s People’s Symphony Concerts, the Aspect Chamber Music Series, Eurasia Festival and our own concert series at St. John’s in the Village, will invite school kids – previously visited by our artists, to a full concert.

 Inspired by the German “Rhapsody in School,” GetClassical in School was invited to host its Benefit event this November at the German Consulate General, with the international concert pianist and Rubinstein Competition winner Ching-Yun Hu.

 16 Years old Ambassador for GIS, pianist Adam Jackson and Concert Pianist Ching-Yun Hu visit the Rabbi A. Schneier Park East Day School (Photo Credit: Overtone Productions LLC)